aritmos/steam-explorer/README.md

 - If the `prefix_root` is set to `true`, then the `data_dir`, `logs_dir`, and `state_dir` paths are taken to be relative to the `root_dir` directory.
 If `prefix_root` is set to `false` then the directories are taken to be absolute paths, and `root_dir` is not used.
 This allows for the directories to be stored in different locations if wanted.
 - The `logging->format` field specifies the logs formatting, see [`logging` docs](https://docs.python.org/3/library/logging.html).

 All the scripts are python modules (so that they can) make use of this configuration file and hence **require passing the `-m` flag to the python interpreter**.
+Due to the large nature of the datasets and a non-server setup the scripts have been created to gather the data in batches.
+The process is fully automated by caching the script's state (files in the state directory) upon completion, with the user simply specifying how many requests to attempt at a time in these cases.
+In the case of an unexpected panic/exit (such as a `KeyboardInterrupt`) the scripts state will need to be updated using the logs file (as these files get updated upon the processing of every request).

+The general data collection process is slow, limited by Steam's API limiting at 200 requests per 5 minutes.
+For websites with no terms of use page, scripts normally implement a default sleep time of `3.0` seconds in the main request loop, whenever possible I have contacted the site owners regarding the extended use of their internal APIs.
+Overall this amounts to around 100-300 hours of data collection depending on how parallelised the scripts run.

-The scripts write to files in the logs directory, using states stored in the states directory and manipulate data in the data directory. **Scripts can only be invoked from the project root**.
-All scripts make use of the `argparse` library to document functionality and parse arguments:
+For now **scripts can only be invoked from the project root**.
+All scripts make use of the `argparse` library to parse arguments, these aid in exposing general documentation:
 ```
 > py -m scripts.gather.steam.store -h
 usage: scripts.gather.steam.store [-h] -a {info,reviews} -n NUMBER [-s SLEEP] [-m MANUAL]